 The second example uses the %% notation, which does not rely on a particular field for its value.
 When the action is invoked, the %% will be replaced by the value of the selected field in the identify results or attribute table.
-Using Actions or Run Feature Action).
+Using Actions ture Action (recall that these dialogs can be opened by clicking (Identify Features or (IDENTIFY Feature Table or (IDENTIFY Feature Action).
 To invoke an action, right click on the record and choose the action from the pop-up menu.
 Actions are listed in the popup menu by the name you assigned when defining the action.
 Click on the action you wish to invoke.